asokolsky/Panner/ReadMe.md

 # Autonomous Video Panner

 Panner:
-   * Offers operator direct control over the video camera in real time
+   * Offers operator direct control over the (pan of) video camera in real time
+   * Allows operator to define waypoints
    * Offers operator a rudimentary editor for a 'program'
    * Executes a program edited in a previous step